-Brent J. Lance (brent.j.lance.civ@mail.mil), ARL, Primary Investigator, Analysis Jean M. Vettel (jean.m.vettel.civ@mail.mil), ARL, Primary Investigator, Analysis Victor Paul (victor.j.paul2.civ@mail.mil), GVSL, Associate Investigator Tony Johnson (tjohnson@dcscorp.com), DCS Corp., Data Engineer Mike Dunkel (mdunkel@omi.com), DCS Corp., Data Engineer
+Brent J. Lance (brent.j.lance.civ@army.mil), ARL, Primary Investigator, Analysis Jean M. Vettel (jean.m.vettel.civ@army.mil), ARL, Primary Investigator, Analysis Victor Paul (victor.j.paul2.civ@army.mil), GVSL, Associate Investigator Tony Johnson (tjohnson@dcscorp.com), DCS Corp., Data Engineer Mike Dunkel (mdunkel@omi.com), DCS Corp., Data Engineer

-2.2.1.4 ARL HDCOG TARDEC Experiment 17A (ARL_HDCOG_TX17A)
+2.2.1.4 ARL HDCOG TARDEC Experiment 17A (ARL HDCOG TX17A)

-The purpose of this project is to investigate the reliability and generalizability of a neural fatiguebased driver performance prediction methodology and a neural workload-based driver performance prediction methodology on Army-relevant simulated driving tasks.
+The purpose of this project is to investigate the reliability and generalizability of a neural fatigue-based driver performance prediction methodology and a neural workload-based driver performance prediction methodology on Army-relevant simulated driving tasks.
 The protocol aims to compare the ability of existing algorithms to dynamically classify a participant's fatigue state during the simulated mission.
 The protocol also aims to compare the ability of existing algorithms to dynamically classify a participant's mental state at varying levels of task difficulty for the participants throughout the simulated mission.
 For each experimental session, one Soldier participant will be recruited to perform two driving scenarios, one low-activity for evaluation with the fatigue-based monitor, and one high-activity for evaluation with the workload-based monitor.
-The majority of the participants will be active duty Soldiers recruited by TARDEC) and Joint Program Office (JPO) Mine Resistant Ambush Protected (MRAP).
+The majority of the participants will be active duty Soldiers recruited by TARDEC and Joint Program Office (JPO) Mine Resistant Ambush Protected (MRAP).
 The Soldiers will fly to Warren, MI to be tested in the Ground Vehicle Simulation Laboratory (GVSL) located at TARDEC at the Detroit Arsenal.

-Organization: ARL/TARDEC Protocol Number: ARL-20098-10051 Protocol Name: "Army Relevant EEG Based Driver Performance Prediction" Contract: W911NF-10-D-0002-0003
+Protocol Name: "Army Relevant EEG Based Driver Performance Prediction"